This post will introduce two types of smart pointers, which can help programmers to manage objects allocated in heap.

 unique_ptr

-can manage another object through a pointer and dispose of that object when the unique_ptr
+unique_ptr can manage another object through a pointer and dispose of that object when the unique_ptr goes out of scope. unique_ptr ensure that there is only one smart pointer points to the object.

 The object is disposed of using the assiciated deleter when either fo the following happens: